Test it on the Peltarion Platform

 What’s more, the original authors have released pre-trained weights, so that you can use it with minimal training work.

 The BERT Encoder block is initialized with random weights, and takes a long time and requires a lot of data to train.
 Build your model from the BERT English uncased snippet instead to benefit from a pre-trained BERT Encoder block, which can be fine-tuned much more easily.

 Currently, you can only give a single text passage to the BERT Encoder block.
-While this is sufficient for many natural language tasks, this means that applications requiring pairs of text, illustrated in the original publication, are limited on the platform.

 The total number of parameters is 110 million.

 Every token in the input of the block is first embedded into a learned 768-long embedding vector.